mattst/MultipleSelectionScroller/README.md

   Text `Packages` directory.
-- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection- scroller) page, [direct link](https://github.com/mattst/sublime-multiple-selection- scroller).
-Sublime Text v.2 users will need to extract the files from the zip file.
+- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection- scroller) page, [direct link to zip](https://github.com/mattst/sublime-multiple-selection- scroller).
+Sublime Text v.2 users must extract the files from the zip file, those using v.3 can simply rename the file replacing `.zip` with `.sublime-package` or extract the files if preferred.
 - Clearly if you install manually then you will not receive automatic package updates.
+- If you are concerned that a keys file will be added that will interfere with your config, be assured that no `Default (OS).sublime-keymap` will ever be added to the package.

 ### Setup — Settings